Republican Kelly Loeffler Slammed For Tweeting WWE Video Made To Look Like Donald Trump Beating Up Coronavirus

 — Judd Legum (@JuddLegum) October 5, 2020

 Others noted that Trump appeared to receive a level of care not available to the average American.
 CNN reported that he was able to receive an experimental antibody therapy from Regeneron that has been shown to reduce levels of coronavirus but is still awaiting authorization from the federal Food and Drug Administration for use in emergency situations.
-The report noted that Regeneron said Trump was able to receive the treatment after a “compassionate use” request.
+The report added that per Regeneron, Trump was able to receive the treatment after a “compassionate use” request.

-As The Inquisitr reported, Loeffler has come under fire in the past for what critics see as questionable stock market trades just before the widespread economic shutdowns brought on by the pandemic.
+As The Inquisitr previously reported, Loeffler had come under fire for what critics see as questionable stock market trades just before the widespread economic shutdowns brought on by the pandemic.
 The report noted that she sold millions of dollars in stock and invested in a company that produces medical equipment essential to fighting the pandemic.
 She defended the decisions, saying the stock purchases and sales were made by a family financial adviser.